yext/rules_closure/README.md

 ### Caveat Emptor

 Closure Rules is production ready, but its design is not yet finalized.
-Breaking changes may be introduced.
-If so, they'll be documented in the release notes.
+Breaking changes will be introduced.
+However they will be well-documented in the release notes.

 ## Setup